agoldst/dfr-browser/README.md

 ### Launch the browser

-The needed files are `index.html`, the data files (in `data/` by default), and the `css`, `js`, `lib`, and `fonts` folders.
+The necessary files are `index.html`, the data files (looked for in `data/` by default), and the `css`, `js`, `lib`, and `fonts` folders.
 Put all of these files in the path of a web server and go.

 To preview locally, you will need a local web server, so that the javascript can ask for the data files from your file system.
-I use the python3 `http.server` module, which I have wrapped in a one-line script, so you that you can simply type:
+I use the python3 `http.server` module, which I have wrapped in a one-line script, so that you can simply type:

 ````
 cd dfr-browser
 bin/server
 ````

 This makes the browser available at `http://localhost:8888`.
-If you don't have python3, you could use python 2:
+If you don't have python 3, you could use python 2:

 ````
 python -m SimpleHTTPServer 8888